neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/challenges-html-and-the-web.md

 ## Active Learning

-Welcome to this active learning session focused on exploring Accessibility in a self-directed way.
+Welcome to this active learning session focused on exploring HTML and the Web in a self-directed way.
 As a developer, one of the most valuable skills is the ability to teach yourself effectively, so let's take some more steps in that direction.

 > The active learning process involves the following steps: